rbarrimond/rss-analyzer-poster/infra/README.md

   - **Function App Name**: Outputs the name of the RSS Analyzer Poster Function App.
   - **Function App Default Hostname**: Outputs the default hostname for accessing the function app.
   - **Function App URL**: Outputs the URL for direct access to the function app.
+  - **Main AI Account Endpoint**: Outputs the endpoint for the main AI account.
+  - **GPT-35 Turbo Deployment Name**: Outputs the name of the GPT-35 Turbo deployment.
+  - **GPT-35 Turbo Deployment Version**: Outputs the version of the GPT-35 Turbo deployment.
+  - **GPT-4o Deployment Name**: Outputs the name of the GPT-4o deployment.
+  - **GPT-4o Deployment Version**: Outputs the version of the GPT-4o deployment.
+  - **GPT-4o Mini Deployment Name**: Outputs the name of the GPT-4o Mini deployment.
+  - **GPT-4o Mini Deployment Version**: Outputs the version of the GPT-4o Mini deployment.
+  - **Text Embedding 3 Small Deployment Name**: Outputs the name of the Text Embedding 3 Small deployment.
+  - **Text Embedding 3 Small Deployment Version**: Outputs the version of the Text Embedding 3 Small deployment.
+  - **Text Embedding 3 Large Deployment Name**: Outputs the name of the Text Embedding 3 Large deployment.
+  - **Text Embedding 3 Large Deployment Version**: Outputs the version of the Text Embedding 3 Large deployment.

 ## Purpose